yaydede/toolbox/YA_TextBook.md

 <img src="12-Ensemble_files/figure-html/en16-1.png" width="672" />

-We can also use a boosting application for classification problems, which is what we will loomk at next.
+We will have more applications with `gbm` in the next chapter.
+We can also have a boosting application for classification problems.
+While the `gbm` function can be used for classification that requires a different distribution ("bernoulli" - logistic regression for 0-1 outcomes), there is a special boosting method for classification problems, AdaBoost.M1, which is what we will look at next.

 ### AdaBoost